tellery/website/docs/how-to-use/create-story.md

 ### Execute SQL

-You can click "Execute▶️" button in question editor to submit a SQL to Tellery.
-Tellery will query data warehouse, fetch result back, and visualize it.
+You can click the "Execute▶️" button in the question editor to submit a SQL to Tellery.
+Tellery will query the data warehouse, fetch the result back, and visualize it.

 ###  Change the visualization